The Middle School curriculum is designed to offer students a mix of challenge, exploration and opportunity.

 Girls and boys are divided into their own choral ensembles and each student creates artwork based on the theme of identity in both the 2D and 3D art studios.

 Computer use is integrated into all academic disciplines in Grades 5-8.
-Students attend computer lab sessions with their respective subject teachers and use technology in classrooms as writing, research, creation and presentation tools.
-Additionally, students attend Computer Science and Maker classes where critical thinking and problem solving skills are fostered as they learn fundamental coding concepts that they use to create games, simulations and animations.
-The curriculum also focuses on digital citizenship concepts to ensure that students learn to use technology appropriately and responsibly.
+Students use technology in classrooms, the computer lab and library with their respective subject teachers as writing, research, creation and presentation tools.
+Additionally, students attend Computer Science and Maker classes where critical thinking and problem solving skills are fostered by utilizing a Design Thinking approach.
+Classes incorporate fundamental coding concepts that students use to program robots and create games, simulations and animations.
+The curriculum also incorporates a digital citizenship curriculum to ensure that students learn to use technology appropriately and responsibly.

 In Grades 5-8, the curriculum includes physical education, health and wellness, fitness and team sports.
 Each student’s program is individualized, in part, by the sport season in which they choose to participate (soccer, basketball, volleyball, baseball or softball).
 Through integrated experiences and individualized programming, coursework emphasizes skill development, team effort, sportsmanship and a positive attitude.
 Health & Wellness is coordinated through the Advisory Program and is co-taught by the Guidance and PE Departments.